Importing Records to a Subform

 How to Import Records to a Subform

 - Records are imported per Subform.
-So first you need to design a Form that has a Subform on ActivityInfo or navigate to the Subform you are invited to add Records to.
+So first you need to design a Form with a Subform on ActivityInfo or navigate to the Subform you are invited to add Records to.

 - On the spreadsheet where your Records appear make sure you include all the relevant fields as they appear on the ActivityInfo Subform.

 - Each of the mandatory fields in your ActivityInfo Subform must have a corresponding column in your spreadsheet.
 If you don't have such fields in your spreadsheet, you need to create them.

-- For Single Selection Form Fields make sure you add the answers in the exact same way as they appear in the Subform in ActivityInfo.
+- For Single Selection fields make sure you add the answers in the exact same way as they appear in the Subform in ActivityInfo.

-- For Multiple Selection Form Fields, add the available answers for each Record in one cell, divided by commas.
+- For Multiple Selection fields, add the available answers for each Record in one cell, divided by commas.

-- For Date Fields use the international format "YYYY-MM-DD"for Daily Subforms, "YYYY-MM" for Monthly Subforms and "YYYYWX" where X is equal to the number of the Week for a Weekly Subform to prevent a wrong format conversion.
+- For Date fields use the international format "YYYY-MM-DD", "YYYY-MM" for Monthly Subforms and "YYYYWX" where X is equal to the number of the Week for a Weekly Subform to prevent a wrong format conversion.

 - You need to link the Records of the Subform to the Record of the Parent Form to which they are added.
-For this reason you need to add a column in the spreadsheet that includes the Key of the Form.
-By doing that you define to which Parent Record you are adding Records.
+For this reason, you need to add a column in the spreadsheet that includes the Key of the Parent Form.
+By doing that you define for which Parent Record you are adding Records.
 If there is more than one Key in the Parent Form you need to add as many columns as the Keys.
 If the parent Form uses a Serial Number, this is the Key of the Form.

-The Key can be the Serial Number of the Parent Record to which you are adding Records or another Form Field that has been assigned this value by the person who designed the Form.
+The Key can be the Serial Number of the Parent Record to which you are adding Records or another field that has been assigned this value by the person who designed the Form.

 - Navigate to the Table View of your Subform.

 - Click on the "Import" button.

 - You will be redirected to the Importer.